Surf Forecasts:

 Best Forecast Surf Conditions for The Wedge this week:

-The surf forecast for The Wedge over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Saturday (Jul 04) at 2AM.
-The primary swell is predicted to be 1.0m and 12s period with a secondary swell of 1.2m and 8s.
-Another secondary swell of 1.5m and 7s is also forecast.
-The wind is predicted to be cross-offshore as the swell arrives.
+The surf forecast for The Wedge over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Sunday (Jul 12) at 11AM.
+The primary swell is predicted to be 1.3m and 11s period.
+The wind is predicted to be offshore as the swell arrives.

 | Wave Type | Time (SAST) & Date | Wave Height & Period |